esciencecenter-digital-skills/SICSS-odissei-machine-learning/README.md

 - Best practices

 ## Technical Requirements
-A laptop with python 3.9 and the latest versions of the following dependencies:
+A laptop with anaconda, python 3.9 and the latest versions of the following dependencies:
 - scikit-learn
 - pandas
 - numpy